 Mark Linsenmayer has lived in Madison, WI since 2000, has two kids, and works from home writing about transportation research.
 He’s a musician who’s been cranking out albums since 1992 under the name Mark Lint (listen to many tracks here and follow current doings on Facebook.
 When in grad school for philosophy, he mostly studied continental philosophy and philosophy of mind, with interests in phenomenology and explanations of consciousness.
 He also taught an ethics course for several semesters at Lakeland College.[clear]

 After growing up as an Air Force brat Seth Paskin went to Reed College in Portland, OR for undergrad and UT @ Austin in 1992 for grad school.
-Taking a leave of absence from his dissertation he never went back and has spent 16 years in various roles in the technology industry.
-Seth is strongly committed to the Austin community, previously serving on the Board of an offender re-entry NGO and currently on the Advisory Board of African Leadership Bridge.
-In grad school he focused on German philosophy, particularly Martin Heidegger and spent some time looking at the intersection of Jewish and Western thought.
+Taking a leave of absence from his dissertation he never went back and has spent many years in various roles in the technology industry.
+In grad school he focused on German philosophy, particularly Martin Heidegger, and spent some time looking at the intersection of Jewish and Western thought.
 He’s a newly minted father and tired.[clear]

 We include guest participants on many of our episodes, and can often rope those folks into contributing to this blog as well.
 To learn about any of these people, just do a search on this site to find the episode the person appeared on, which will typically link to his or her blog or other web page.
 If you would like to appear on the ‘cast and/or contribute to the blog, you can pitch yourself to us via e-mail.